What is a skills-based CV and do I need one?

 Section 5 – education

 If your employment history isn’t very substantial, it could be worth swapping it out for the education section.
-Make sure you list any information that could be relevant to the role you’re applying for – for instance, any modules or courses you have taken, and the subjects and grades you were awarded.
-Also include any relevant technical expertise such as CAD or SAGE.
+Make sure to list any information that could be relevant to the role you’re applying for – for instance, any modules or courses you have taken, and the subjects and grades you were awarded.
+You should also include any relevant technical expertise such as CAD or SAGE.

 Section 6 – interests/hobbies